danielsantander/cyberdev/kali-linux/EYNTKAM.md

 [https://en.wikipedia.org/wiki/DNS_zone_transfer](wiki)

-DNS zone transfer is a type of DNS transaction and a mechanism available for admins to replicate DNS databases across a set of DNS servers.
+A type of DNS transaction and a mechanism available for admins to replicate DNS databases across a set of DNS servers.

 DNS zone transfer uses the Transmission Control Protocl (TCP) for transport, and takes the form of a client-server transaction.
 The client requesting a zone transfer may be a secondary server requesting data from a primary server.
 The portion replicated is *zone*.

+DNS zone Transfer is the process of replicating or copying a DNS database or the zone file from a primary DNS server to a secondary DNS server.
+The correspnding DNS query or record is the axfr record.
+The zone file contains all the DNS names that are defined for that particular DNS server.
+The zone file also contains all the ip address of servers and hosts, as a results this can be useful for an attacker as they can find import information such as the internal network.

+> This does not give anything important in regards of explotation.

 ## Ports